KWARC/kalah-game/spec/044-set-game.md

 : A URI pointing to a resource that describes the current game in more detail.
 The resource should be publicly accessible, or provide the necessary credentials for the client to access it.

+`game:opponent` (string)

+: A name of the opponent the client is playing against.
+The name SHOULD be unique.
+Interpreted the same way `game:id` is.
+An empty string indicates an unknown opponent.